 This device has been tested and found to comply with the limits for a Class B digital device pursuant to Part 15 of the FCC Rules.
-These limits are designed to provide reasonable protection against harmful interference in a commercial environment.
+These limits are designed to provide reasonable protection against harmful interference in a residential installation.
 This device generates, uses, and can radiate radio frequency energy, and if not installed and used in accordance with the instructions, may cause harmful interference to radio communications.
+However, there is no guarantee that interference will not occur in a particular installation.